The Truth About Size Zero: Results

 Over the course of the 30 days, Redknapp lost 11 lb (5 kg), went from a UK size 8 (USA size 4) to a UK size 4 (USA size 0), went down two cup sizes, and her BMI dropped from a healthy 19.4 to an underweight 17.6.
 She began struggling with day-to-day functions, becoming short tempered and irritable, started having memory problems, started having trouble sleeping, lost her libido, and found her life being controlled by her eating.
 She appeared gaunt, had developed poor skin colour and dry skin, and had little energy.
 She said that the experience had been very hard on her family, left her a wreck, and she would never do it again.

 Medically, there were other concerns.
-Her estrogen levels dropped to levels seen in post-menopausal women, increasing her risk of osteoporosis and impacting her fertility.
+Her estrogen levels dropped to levels seen in post-menopausal women (she was 32 years old at the time), increasing her risk of osteoporosis and impacting her fertility.
 She lost 5 lb of muscle, reducing her metabolic rate, putting her at risk of developing increased body fat and yo-yo dieting if not careful.
 Her doctor felt that her body could recover, but if she were to prolong her diet and exercise regime, she would make herself very unwell.